The following article is from the Fall 2020 issue of Edge: Carolina Education Review.

 School district secessions, in which portions of school districts split from pre-existing districts, are contributing to increasing racial segregation of American public schools.
 Secessions are also serving to exacerbate wealth disparities among school systems.
-Eric Houck, associate professor in educational leadership and policy at the UNC-Chapel Hill School of Education, worked with doctoral student Brittany Murray to conduct a study that quantified the financial and demographic changes brought about by school district secessions.
+Eric Houck, associate professor in educational leadership and policy at the UNC-Chapel Hill School of Education, worked with then-doctoral student Brittany Murray to conduct a study that quantified the financial and demographic changes brought about by school district secessions.

 School district secessions, in which new school districts are split from pre-existing districts, make up just one of the mechanisms that have contributed to the racial re-segregation of schools.
-The re-segregation of schools is having financial impact, leading to a growing wealth disparity among schools, according to a study by Eric Houck, associate professor in educational leadership at the UNC-Chapel Hill School of Education, and doctoral student Brittany Murray.
+The re-segregation of schools is having financial impact, leading to a growing wealth disparity among schools, according to a study by Eric Houck, associate professor in educational leadership at the UNC-Chapel Hill School of Education, and then-doctoral student Brittany Murray.

 Houck is an authority on education finance issues.
 He is a co-author of one of the leading school finance textbooks — “Modern Education Finance & Policy” — and his research has appeared in publications such as the Journal of Education Finance, the Peabody Journal of Education, Education and Urban Society, and Leadership and Policy in Schools.

 His recent research focuses on how state-level school funding policies interact with school and school system demographics, particularly via teacher salary structures and student assignment policies.